Anclote High School

-Anclote High School is a public high school in Holiday, Florida, United States.
-The school opened in August 24, 2009 with grades 9 through 12; the first graduating class was in 2011.
-Vanessa Moon is the principal.
+Anclote High School (AHS) is a four-year public high school in Holiday, Florida, located next to Paul R. Smith Middle School.
+The school opened on August 24, 2009 with grades 9 through 12; the first graduating class was in 2011.
+Vanessa Moon is the current principal.

 History

 The school, designated as High School FFF in Pasco County Schools' long-range plans, was named Anclote High School by vote of the Pasco School Board in September 2008.

 Anclote High School opened in August 24, 2009 to relieve crowding at J.W.
 Mitchell High School and Gulf High School.

 Campus

 The buildings, designed by Holmes Hepner & Associates, are slated to be LEED certified.
 The campus is designed to enhance grouping into four professional learning communities: Business and Technology Community, Arts and Communication Community, Health and Human Services Community, Engineering and Science Community.

 Curriculum

 The school's learning communities offer relevant elective coursework to the community theme, such as :